808 State

-808 State are an English electronic music group formed in 1987 in Manchester, taking their name from the Roland TR-808 drum machine.
-They were formed by Graham Massey, Martin Price and Gerald Simpson.
-They released their debut album, Newbuild, in September 1988 and secured commercial success in 1989, when their song "Pacific State" was picked up by BBC Radio 1 DJ Gary Davies and charted for 11 weeks in the UK.
+808 State are an English electronic music group formed in 1987 in Manchester by Graham Massey, Martin Price and Gerald Simpson.
+Taking their name from the Roland TR-808 drum machine and the "state of mind" the members shared, they released their debut album Newbuild in September 1988.
+They secured commercial success in 1989, when their song "Pacific State" was picked up by BBC Radio 1 DJ Gary Davies and charted for 11 weeks in the UK.

-The group's early work was a prominent influence on the UK's burgeoning acid house scene.
+The group's early work influenced the UK's burgeoning acid house scene.
 AllMusic called them "one of the most important dance music acts of all time," and noted their influence on subsequent techno, IDM, and alternative dance artists.

 History

-Martin Price was the owner of Manchester's influential Eastern Bloc Records and was also the founder of the independent record label, Creed.
+Martin Price owned Manchester's influential Eastern Bloc Records and was also the founder of the independent record label, Creed.
 Customers Graham Massey and Gerald Simpson joined with Price to form a hip hop group called Hit Squad Manchester.
-The group shifted to an acid house sound and recorded their debut Newbuild in 1988, while using the name 808 State for the first time.
+The group shifted to an acid house sound and recorded their debut Newbuild in 1988, under the name 808 State.

 Newbuild was released on Price's own record label.
-In an interview with Mojo magazine in 2005, Graham Massey explained that the album was recorded over the course of a winter weekend in January 1988 at Spirit Studios, Manchester.
-The album was named after a Bolton housing co-operative.
-The record was re-released in 2005 on Aphex Twin's Rephlex Records.
+In an interview with Mojo magazine in 2005, Graham Massey explained that the album was recorded over a weekend in January 1988 at Spirit Studios, Manchester.
+Named after a Bolton housing co-operative, the record was re-released in 2005 on Aphex Twin's Rephlex Records.
 Aphex Twin was a huge fan of the record: "It was the next step after Chicago acid, and as much as I loved that, I could relate much better to 808 State.
 It seemed colder and more human at the same time."

 Around the same time, the band also recorded an acid house version of New Order's "Blue Monday".
 A favourite at The Haçienda's Hot Night, the recording was believed lost until Autechre's Sean Booth asked Massey to dig through his archive of old material.
 The record was released in 2004 by Rephlex Records.
 "We didn't put a lot of thought into it but maybe that's its charm," said Massey at the time.

-Massey was also a member of the band Aqua in the early 1990s, along with the violinist Graham Clark, a former pupil of Manchester Grammar School.

-The band's song "Pacific State" was released as a single, peaking at number 10 in the UK Singles Chart.
+The band's song "Pacific State" became the band's breakthrough single, peaking at number 10 on the UK Singles Chart.
 Simpson left the group in 1989 to form his own solo project, A Guy Called Gerald.
-At this point, the remaining personnel enlisted DJs Andrew Barker and Darren Partington, known as the Spinmasters, and recorded the mini-album, Quadrastate in July 1989.
-The group signed to ZTT records, and Ninety was released in December 1989.
+At this point, the remaining personnel enlisted DJs Andrew Barker and Darren Partington, known as the Spinmasters, and recorded the mini-album Quadrastate in July 1989.
+The group signed to ZTT records, and 90 was released in December 1989.